 Many American community Catholic parishioners have experienced the Maronite Eastern mass and those who have, encounter a special participation experience, involving singing and the spiritual richness of the Maronite Liturgy, with many prayers spoken in the ancient Arameic language.

-Everyone is welcome to celebrate Mass at Saint Michael and do not have to be Catholic or Maronite to attend.
+Everyone is welcome to attend Mass at Saint Michael Church and do not have to be Catholic or Maronite to participate.
 However, only baptized Catholics can receive communion or other sacraments.
-Find out more by visiting the church website: www.stmichaelsmaronite.net
+Find out more by visiting the website: www.stmichaelsmaronite.net

 St Michael Archangel Catholic Church